Boat-ui/Sales-Tracker-App/README.md

 ## Screenshots

-Add screenshots of the application here.
+Screenshots of the application to be added here.

 * Dashboard Screen
 * Stock Screen